T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 | C | appC3.edu      | 'wAppC3'     | <dbHostAppC3>, <dbnameC3>_t3  | <dbHostC3>, <dbnameSysC3>_db | <dbHostData>_db, <dbNameData>_db |
 +---+----------------+--------------+-------------------------------+------------------------------+----------------------------------+

-In config-qfq-ini_ mutliple database credentials can be prepared.
+In config-qfq-php_ mutliple database credentials can be prepared.
 Mandatory is at least one credential setup like `DB_1_USER`, `DB_1_SERVER`, `DB_1_PASSWORD`, `DB_1_NAME`.
 The number '1' indicates the `dbIndex`.
 Increment the number to specify further database credential setups.